Iceland, nicknamed the “Land of Fire and Ice,” has volcanos and hot springs, but is generally a cold destination year-round.

 - Sneakers (optional).
 If you have room, you can pack a pair of sneakers, but you likely won’t wear them much unless you plan to mainly visit Reykjavík and the tourist-friendly Golden Circle.

 - Bathing suit.
-You’ll want at least one pair of swimsuits for the Iceland hot springs (e.g., Blue Lagoon).
+You’ll want at least one pair of swimsuits for the hot springs.

 - Sweater or hoodie (middle layer).
-Being able to layer is key in Iceland’s unpredictable weather, so bring a warm sweater as your middle layer.
 A fleece jacket or wool sweater are great options.

 - Waterproof jacket and/or rain poncho (protective layer).
-Again, being waterproof in Iceland is key.
-I bought this rain jacket specifically for my Iceland trip, wore it every day and was happy with it.
-I also brought this rain poncho, which I wore on top of my rain jacket during my rainy hike to Glymur Waterfall.
+I bought this rain jacket specifically for my Iceland trip and was happy with it.
+I also brought this rain poncho, which I wore on top of my rain jacket during my rainy hike.

 - Hiking pants.
 Iceland’s plethora of natural wonders means you’ll mostly want to be in athletic, comfortable clothes.
-I bought these quick-dry hiking pants specifically for this trip and they were amazing (very quick to dry) for the days that it didn’t rain.
+I bought these quick-dry hiking pants specifically for this trip and they were amazing (very quick to dry).

 My biggest Iceland packing regret was not investing in a pair of waterproof pants.
-Rain pants might feel like overkill, but I got soaked and very cold while hiking in the rain and visiting some very powerful waterfalls.
+Rain pants might feel like overkill, but I got soaked and very cold while hiking in the rain.

 - Warm hiking socks.
-Bring extra socks so that you can swap them out when you get wet from waterfalls, sudden rain or accidentally missing a step in a river crossing while hiking.
+Bring extra socks to change into if they get wet from waterfalls, sudden rain, or river crossings.
 Water-resistant socks are great in Iceland.

 - Airplane clothes.
-I missed this and wished I had brought a clean set of clothes for my flight home.
+I forgot this and wished I had brought a clean set of clothes for my flight home.